Arise Virtual Solutions (Arise.com) Profile

 Arise Virtual Solutions is a well known virtual call center company that is often mentioned in the media as a legit work-at-home opportunity.
 However, other call center jobs may be better money-making opportunities.

-To become an Arise agent, you must become a legitimate company.
-Arise then asks you to absorb business costs--in the form of training and other ongoing fees--that are always paid by a company that hires employment call center positions and are usually paid for by companies that hire independent contractors.
-Investing in these costs upfront makes Arise a riskier business proposition for you.
+To become an Arise agent, you must become a corporation.
+Arise then asks you to absorb business costs in the form of training and other ongoing fees.
+These fees are traditionally paid for by a company that hires for employment call center positions, even companies that hire independent contractors usually handle these initial costs.
+Investing in these costs upfront makes Arise a riskier business proposition.
 If you do decide to work for Arise, carefully review all its policies before paying anything.

 All About Arise Virtual Solutions

-Based in Miramar, FL, Arise Virtual Solutions has been around for more than a decade.
+Based in Miramar, FL, Arise Virtual Solutions has been around since 1999.
 It uses virtual call centers to outsource for its clients.
 The types of work include technical support, sales, and customer service.
 Arise requires its agents to become Virtual Service Corporations (VSC), which means agents must become incorporated in their home state and pay Arise for the training required to work for its clients.

 Most virtual (or home) call centers either hire people as independent contractors or as telecommuting employees.
 Either way, agents are usually expected to provide their home office equipment, and in a few cases, companies might ask workers to cover the one-time cost of a background and credit check (though this is not standard).
 However, most companies pay the cost of training (and, in fact, pay their agents while they are trained).
 And while many companies do require that agents are independent contractors (as opposed to employees), they are not usually required to become corporations, as Arise requires.